 Vidgo is a new IPTV service that offers over 100 live TV channels.
 The lineup includes English and Spanish TV networks that air sports, entertainment, news, and other niche content.

-In addition to live programming, Vidgo is home to hundreds of on-demand content.
+In addition to live programming, Vidgo is home to hundreds of on-demand titles.

 How to Install Vidgo on FireStick